-NOTE A-BASIS OF PRESENTATION
+NOTE A--BASIS OF PRESENTATION

-The accompanying schedule of expenditures of federal awards ("SEFA") includes the federal award activity of East Central University (the "University") under programs of the federal government for the year ended June 30, 2016.
-The information in this SEFA is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
-Because the SEFA presents only a selected portion of the operations of the University, it is not intended to and does not present the financial position, changes in net assets, or cash flows of the University.
+The accompanying Schedule of Expenditures of Federal Awards (the "Schedule") includes the federal award activity of East Central University (the "University") under programs of the federal government for the year ended June 30, 2018.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of the University, it is not intended to and does not present the financial position, changes in net position, or cash flows of the University.

-NOTE B-SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES
+NOTE B--SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Expenditures reported on the SEFA are reported on the accrual basis of accounting.
-Such expenditures are recognized following, as applicable, either the cost principles in Office of Management and Budget Circular A-21, Cost Principles for Educational Institutions, or the cost principles contained in Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
-East Central University has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.
+Expenditures reported on the Schedule are reported on the accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.
+The University has elected not to use the 10-percent de minimis indirect cost rate allowed under the Uniform Guidance.

-NOTE C -- FEDERAL DIRECT STUDENT LOAN PROGRAM
+NOTE C--FEDERAL DIRECT STUDENT LOAN PROGRAM